helenplesko/technicallogs/CreatingGCPVM.md

 5. To access the ArcGIS Server Manager, type in the IP address followed by ```/arcgis/manager```.

-6. Congratulations!
+:tada: Congratulations!
 You have now learned how to check the REST endpoint and ArcGIS Server Manager of your server.

 ## How to Start and Stop Your Virtual Machine on Google Cloud Platform